szabgab/rust.code-maven.com/pages/unzip-file.md

 [flate2](https://crates.io/crates/flate2) is a crate to compress and uncompress files using various compression algorithms.

 [tar](https://crates.io/crates/tar) is a crate to create tar files (aka. tarballs).

 Combining the two could unzip and untar `tar.gz` file.

+Note, we use the [read::GzDecoder](https://docs.rs/flate2/latest/flate2/read/struct.GzDecoder.html) of flate2.

+In another example we [unzip a file that was embedded in the binary](/unzip-file-embedded-in-code) where we use another version of this struct.

 ## Dependencies